Abraham Lazarus: Florence Park

 Oxford's population grew rapidly in the 1920s and 1930s as people were brought in to work at the Morris Motors and Pressed Steel factories.
 Organisation in the factories increased the profile of the Communist Party and led to its involvement in non-industrial disputes, such as struggles over housing conditions.

 Many of the new workers at Pressed Steel moved onto the recently built Florence Park estate in Cowley, there was such a large in-migration from South Wales that the area was dubbed 'little Rhondda'.
 These workers also brought with them a tradition of collective involvement in the labour movement, they were inclined to organisation and militancy.
 Lazarus was called upon when issues arose with the quality of their new homes.

-The estate had been established in 1934 on the land of George Allen who owned the Steam Plough factory nearby.
-He had been refused permission to extend the factory onto what was at the time boggy farmland but planning permission was given for Frederick Moss to build 600 houses there.
-The houses were built in a hurry by unqualified labourers on muddy land, and this meant they were very poorly constructed.
-Tenants complained of unsanitary living conditions and they commissioned an architectural report which upheld their grievances.
+The estate had been established in 1934 on the land of George Allen who owned the nearby Steam Plough factory.
+Allen had been refused planning permission to extend the factory onto what was at the time boggy farmland, but permission was given for Frederick Moss to build 600 houses on the site.
+The houses were built rapidly on low-lying marshland which was vulnerable to flooding; tenants complained of poor construction quality and unsanitary living conditions, leading them to commission an architectural report which upheld their grievances.
+In addition to housing quality issues, rents on the estate were around two and a half times higher than equivalent council-owned housing.

-On hearing of the problems tenants were facing Lazarus made his way to the tenant manager’s office, he spoke to the residents and a large crowd formed.
+On hearing of the problems tenants were facing Lazarus made his way to the tenant manager's office, he spoke to the residents and a large crowd formed.
 Lazarus suggested they retire to the Pembroke Hall, where a committee was organised and a large campaign was launched.
 Daily meetings were held, culminating in a march of 200 people on the Town Hall on 11 April.
 In May the tenants held a rent strike which was defeated when 4 of the strikers were evicted for rent arrears.
 Nevertheless, the estate was later sold on to another owner who made some improvements, and the Florence Park tenants association survives to this day.

-A similar campaign was waged on the Great Headley Estate of Headington in 1939.
+A similar housing campaign was waged on the Great Headley Estate of Headington in 1939.